velartrill/velartrill.github.io/orig/kestrel.md

 "But he didn't back down, did he?"

 "My own comrades were pointing guns at me.
 Commander didn't fucking *flinch.* Thought I was bluffing.
 Told the men to fire anyway.
-I said I'd kill him.
+I said I'd kill him if they did.
 He just repeated the order."
 His fists clench.
 "The shooting started.
 I was so angry, so panicked, so desperate—"

 "You killed him."

 He nods, shamefaced.
 "Yes, ma'am.
 I didn't see what happened next.
 Coupla boys piled on me, dragged me off.
 I heard gunfire, screams.
 I swear I never meant for… I was trying to *stop* all that."

 I tap my fingers on the table.
-I shouldn't feel so *cold* inside hearing about my own men being gunned down, but it's like my whole mind is so far into a complicated maneuver that it can't spare the troops to man its own empathy stations on such sudden notice.
+I shouldn't feel so *cold* inside hearing about my own men being gunned down, but it's like my whole spirit is so far into a complicated maneuver that it can't spare the troops to man its own empathy stations on such sudden notice.
 "But you said you *didn't* see what happened."

 "Interrogators told me, after a few days, ma'am."